 - Break chocolate bars into small pieces, place in a microwave safe bowl.
 Put in microwave for 30 seconds, stir, put back in for another 10 seconds.
 Repeat in 10 second increments until chocolate is mostly melted (a few pieces the size of peas are ok).
 Stir and set aside.
 The residual heat will melt any tiny pieces of chocolate.
 Let it cool until the bowl no longer feels warm.

-- Using a skewer or toothpick, pierce peanut butter ball and dip into the chocolate about 3/4 up the sides.
-Place on parchment-lined baking sheet.
-Chill for an hour or until chocolate has set up.
+- Using a skewer or toothpick, pierce peanut butter ball and dip into the chocolate about 3/4 up the sides, leaving a circle of peanut butter undipped on top.

-Tip: If you want a thinner coating, dip when the chocolate is warmer.
+- Tip: If you want a thinner coating, dip when the chocolate is warmer.
 If you want a thicker coating of chocolate, let the chocolate cool more.
-It will become thicker as it cools, giving you a thicker layer of chocolate.